Instincts of the Herd in Peace and War

 Instincts of the Herd in Peace and War is the title of an influential book by English surgeon Wilfred Trotter, published in 1916.
 Based on the ideas of Gustave Le Bon, it was very influential in the development of group dynamics and crowd psychology, and the propaganda of Edward Bernays.
+Trotter's book was also a key influence on Q. D. Leavis' book Fiction and the Reading Public (1932).

 Quotes

 From Instincts of the Herd in Peace and War (1942 ed., pg.
 90):